hasenbanck/toa/SPECIFICATION.md

 - Attempt Reed-Solomon correction on corrupted chaining values
 - Report blocks that fail integrity checks
+- Verify that only the last block has the partial flag set
 - Implementation MAY continue processing remaining blocks if possible

 ### 8.3 Recovery Capabilities